Odds’ 20 best songs, from wicked to freakin’ awesome

 David Gogo farts in his old record label’s general direction on Dine Under the Stars

-Craig Northey stays in the game
+Five years after Odds called it quits, Craig Northey is still in the game

 New Odds mix lightness and darkness